snapshot-labs/snapshot-strategies/src/strategies/brightid/README.md

 }
 ```

-A private registry would need to implement a similar logic to the official registry, while also implementing the following function:
+A private registry would need to implement a similar logic to the public registry, while also implementing the following function:

 ```
 function isVerifiedUser(address _user) external view returns (bool)